gramps-project/gramps/data/man/en.rst

     **-p** flag).

     The *OPTION-STRING* should satisfy the following conditions:

-    It must not contain any spaces.
+    - It should not contain any spaces.
-    If some arguments need to include spaces, the string should be enclosed with quotation marks, i.e., follow the shell syntax.
+    - If some arguments need to include spaces, the string should be enclosed with quotation marks, following shell syntax.
-    Option string is a list of pairs with name and value (separated by the equality sign).
+    - The option string is a list of pairs with name and value (separated by an equals sign).
-    The name and value pairs must be separated by commas.
+    - The name and value pairs must be separated by commas.

     Most of the report or tools options are specific for each report or tool.
     However, there are some common options.